radiodee1/ascii-corpus/OVERVIEW.md

 note:

 I should have $4.76 left in my account.
+Add $10.00 to account.
 Try expanded LoRA rank.
 Make sure to activate tensorboard data collection.

 1. download model in oobabooga. load model with --load-in-8bit option.